Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 Tap the tempo gauge to open Tempo Controls, and use the slider or stepper buttons to adjust the reps.

 In Linear mode: Use the - and + buttons around the tempo gauge to decrease or increase tempo by 1 BPM.
 Tap the tempo gauge itself to open Tempo Controls for more options including a slider and stepper.
+On scores whose tempos change automatically, the - and + buttons are hidden — tap the tempo gauge and adjust the base tempo in Tempo Controls.

 You can also favorite from a Library collection: long-press a score (or right-click on Mac) and tap Favorite.